theorashid/notes/content/docker.md

 Docker compose lets you run multiple containers.
 For small workloads, Amazon EC2 and docker compose works well.

 Docker orchestrators deal with discoverability, auto-scaling, bin packing (distributing across multiple servers given CPU RAM constraints).
 These range from docker swarm, to kubernetes (industry standard).

+Consider [modal](https://modal.com/) ([blog post](https://erikbern.com/2022/12/07/what-ive-been-working-on-modal#fn:3)) as an alternative to these files for python jobs where we can specify images, cron jobs, GPUs etc where code executes in the cloud but is printed locally.